-One hung-over mornin’ back in ‘68, a bunch of dope smoking hippies in Congress got to humming… ♪ The Times they are a-Changin’ ♬ and passed the: What the Heck!
-Let’s Move Everything to Monday Act.
+One hung-over mornin’ back in ‘68, a bunch of dope smoking hippies in Congress got to humming ♪ The Times They are a-Changin’ ♬ and passed the: What the Hay!
+Let’s Move Everything to Monday!

-As part of the package… Washington’s Birthday was demoted to President’s Day and unceremoniously pegged to the third Monday (a day which never actually falls on the 22nd) to provide a Participation Trophy for the Good, the Bad, and the Ugly.
+As part of the package… Washington’s Birthday was demoted to President’s Day and unceremoniously pegged to the third Monday (a day which never actually falls on the 22nd) to provide participation trophies for the Good, the Bad, and the Paltry.

 Not long after, veterans who served their country had their day restored.
 But veterans who died for their country did not.